Eligibility

 The real checklist agencies use to approve surrogates, plus the common disqualifiers to know before you apply.

-The short version: Most agencies require surrogates to be age 21โ€“40, have had at least one healthy pregnancy and be currently raising a child, a healthy BMI, non-smoker, no major pregnancy complications, and to pass medical and psychological screening.
+The short version: Most agencies require surrogates to be age 21 to 40, have had at least one healthy pregnancy and be currently raising a child, have a healthy BMI, be a non-smoker, have no major pregnancy complications, and pass medical and psychological screening.

 Standard surrogate requirements